-• A referral for isolated small BPD <10th %ile or < 1st%ile for gestational is not clinically indicated.
-An isolated finding of small BPD is considered a normal variant and

-- If small BPD is not an isolated finding, then referral pathway is informed by other ultrasound findings. - Small BPD is considered an isolated finding when: - Routine fetal anatomical survey, including intracranial anatomy, and amniotic fluid volume measures within normal range - Other biometric parameters measure within normal range: - AC = or > 10th %ile for GA - HC = or > 10th %ile for GA - FL >1st %ile for GA
+- A referral for isolated small BPD <10th %ile or < 1st%ile for gestational is not clinically indicated.
+An isolated finding of small BPD is considered a normal variant and specifically in the context of a normal HC, typically reflects moulding of the fetal head related to fetal position. - If small BPD is not an isolated finding, then referral pathway is informed by other ultrasound findings. - Small BPD is considered an isolated finding when: - Routine fetal anatomical survey, including intracranial anatomy, and amniotic fluid volume measures within normal range - Other biometric parameters measure within normal range: - AC = or > 10th %ile for GA - HC = or > 10th %ile for GA - FL >1st %ile for GA